'You Look Perfect:' Princess Eugenie Of York Marries In Another Royal Wedding

 Harry and Meghan might have drawn bigger crowds, but the smaller turnout for Eugenie and Jack had its upsides — including unobstructed views of the couple.

-"I thought there would be lots of people arriving but there aren't, I've been waiting and waiting," Lincolnshire resident Kerry Evans, 54, told the Daily Mail.
+"I thought there would be lots of people arriving, but there aren't.
+I've been waiting and waiting," Lincolnshire resident Kerry Evans, 54, told the Daily Mail.
 "I wanted to be part of the wedding and the traditions because it's all part of being being British."

-Journalist Autumn Brewington reporting from Windsor, England.
+Journalist Autumn Brewington reported from Windsor, England.

 Correction Oct.
 12, 2018